scripting/wpIdentity/worknotes.md

+#### 4/24/25; 5:45:59 PM by DW

+getSiteCategories now paginates, so if you have 300+ categories, we can handle it.

 #### 3/26/25; 9:49:16 AM by DW

 In uploadImage, check for idSite == "undefined" -- return an error, don't try to upload.